keu/docs/software/ci-cd.md

 To set up this workflow, make sure you have:

-- A GitHub repository hosting your Astronomer project.
+- A GitHub repository hosting your Astro project.
 - An Azure DevOps account with permissions to create new pipelines.

-1. Create a new file called `astro-devops-cicd.yaml` in your Astronomer project repository with the following configuration:
+1. Create a new file called `astro-devops-cicd.yaml` in your Astro project repository with the following configuration:

     ```yaml
     # Control which branches have CI triggers: